The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

 Buy a microSD card

-There is a microSD card slot underneath the rear kickstand on the console and we thoroughly advise you to buy a card or you will soon run out of storage space.
+There is a microSD card slot underneath the rear kickstand on the console and we thoroughly advise you to buy a card to pop into it or you will soon run out of storage space.

 Games on Nintendo Switch, even if you have bought cartridge versions, can take up several gigabytes.
 The Elder Scrolls: Skyrim, for example, takes up more than 14GB and considering that the Switch only has 32GB of internal storage, with little over 25GB of that useable, that one game will fill up more than half the drive.